oilandsugar/staticpinpatchmtl/content/artists/annex-vintage.md

 +++
 description = "Annex Vintage is our sponsor.
 It is a vintage clothing and independent design shop in Montreal’s Mile End district.
-They are home to the largest collection of artist pins and patches in the city, in addition to an always changing selection of 90's vintage, artist t-shirts, socks, stationery, jewellery and local apothecary products." featured = "/img/main_annex.jpg" hometown = "Montreal" image2 = "/img/annex2.jpg"
+They are home to the largest collection of artist pins and patches in the city, in addition to an always changing selection of 90's vintage, artist t-shirts, socks, stationery, jewelry, and local apothecary products." featured = "/img/main_annex.jpg" hometown = "Montreal" image2 = "/img/annex2.jpg"